AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * **Interactive commands** (e.g., `delete`) creates a specialised session like `ConfirmationCommandSession` that manage multi-step interactions
 * **Single-step commands** (e.g., `list`) creates a `SingleStepCommandSession` which immediately carry out the command's execution.
 This is the default behaviour of a `Command` if `Command#createSession(Model)` is not overridden.

-THis design allows the `LogicManager` to **treat all user inputs uniformly**, using the presence or absence of a `currentCommandSession` to determine whether an input should be treated as a new command input.
+This design allows the `LogicManager` to **treat all user inputs uniformly**, using the presence or absence of a `currentCommandSession` to determine whether an input should be treated as a new command input.

 The method `CommandSession#isDone()` is then used by `LogicManager` to determine whether a session has completed.
 Once it returns `true`, the session is cleaned up, clearing `currentCommandSession` and allowing the next command input to be processed.